Preparing For Your Session | How To Get The Best Pictures

 As we move in between posed sets, I like to capture the unique ways you interact as a family.
 Maybe you like to toss your 6 month old into the air.
 Maybe your 2 year old loves to twirl around your finger.
 Maybe you frequently hold your daughter in your lap and whisper something in her ear.
 Whatever it is you do to love on your kids when you’re hanging out at home, do it during our session.
 If your child is being shy or suddenly gets upset, cuddle with them for a few minutes.
 I don’t want you to feel like you have to be perfectly staged for every photo.
 I look for those tender moments, and sometimes they end up being my favorite photos because they are so genuine, spontaneous, and special!

-Parents: Don’t forget to be affectionate with each other too!
+And parents: Don’t forget to be affectionate with each other too!!!
 Put your arms around each other, hold hands, and make eye contact with each other.
+(Remember eye contact?
+Crazy, right?
+Who has time for that these days?!)

 One last piece of advice: